Using Hugging Face on Quest#

 trainer.evaluate(tokenized_test)

-We now have our fine-tuned model.
-Let’s predict the label for some example tests.
-The first step is to create a classification pipeline with our model:
+After training, use the model to predict labels.
+The first step is to create a classification pipeline with our model.

 ### Predict ###